noosenergy/dash-material-components/README.md

 export {NeptuneComponent};
 ```

-> :warning: the Dash Neptune components are currently using MUI v.4 as React v.16 is a main dependency to [Dash core components](https://dash.plotly.com/dash-core-components), MUI v.5 requiring React v.17.
+> :warning: the Dash Neptune components are currently using MUI v.4, with the aim to transitionning to MUI v.5 shortly.

 The corresponding Python component API is auto-discovered from the React component declared `Props`, while the component Python docstring are automatically generated from the `Props` React docstrings.